Best Events in Europe in July

 2. Montreux, Switzerland – Montreux Jazz Festival

-How to get there by train: There are regular trains between Zurich and Montreux that take approximately 2 hours and 38 minutes.
+How to get there by train: There are regular trains between Zurich and Montreux that take under 3 hours.

 3. Barcelona, Spain – Festival de Barcelona